pbenkoe/discourse-audio-message/README.md

 ## Usage

+### IMPORTANT
+- Add `blob:` to the content security policy script src in your Discourse admin settings
-Make sure to add `mp4` to the authorized extensions list in your Discourse admin settings.
+- Add `mp4` to the authorized extensions list in your Discourse admin settings

 The plugin adds a microphone button to the post composer UI, through which an audio message can be recorded and attached to the post.